tonik/arch-gen/README.md

 ### Options

-- `--ai [openai-api-key]`: Use this option to generate descriptions and tech stack information with the OpenAI API.
+- `--ai [openai-api-key]`: This option generates descriptions and tech stack information with the OpenAI API.
 If not provided, it will read from the `OPENAI_API_KEY` environment variable.

-**Disclaimer**: When using the AI option, certain data is sent to the OpenAI API for processing.
+> **Disclaimer**: When using the AI option, certain data is sent to the OpenAI API for processing.
 No code files are transmitted.
 The data includes:
-- Directory names
+> - Directory names
-- Monorepo file layout with external and internal package names
+> - Monorepo file layout with external and internal package names
-- Contents of `package.json`
+> - Contents of `package.json`
-- Contents of README files
+> - Contents of README files

 - `-r, --root <path>`: Specify the root path of the monorepo.
 - `-y, --yes`: Skip prompts and generate diagrams with default options.